Crunch&Sip®: A parent's guide to make it as easy as possible

 When you leave the realm of daycare or preschool and start prepping for your little one (who doesn’t feel so little anymore!) to go off on their adventure to big school you’ll no doubt have a list from your school about things you need to have organised.

-If you’ve spotted Crunch and Sip on your child’s timetable and thought what the heck is that - you’re not alone and you are in the right place!
+If you’ve spotted Crunch&Sip® on your child’s timetable and thought what the heck is that - you’re not alone and you are in the right place!

-Let’s find out what Crunch and Sip is, why it’s important and give you tips and food ideas to make it easier for you.
+Let’s find out what Crunch&Sip® is, why it’s important and give you tips and food ideas to make it easier for you.

-The Crunch and Sip program was developed after the Australian Bureau of Statistics National Nutrition and Physical Activity Survey found less than 100% of Australian Children were eating their recommended daily serve of fruit and veg.
+The Crunch&Sip® program was developed after the Australian Bureau of Statistics National Nutrition and Physical Activity Survey found less than 6% of Australian Children were eating their recommended daily serves of fruit and veg.
 Eek!

-Launched in 2005, Crunch and Sip started in Western Australia.
+Launched in 2005, Crunch&Sip® started in Western Australia.
 The program is now in several Australian states.
 It is a health-focused program implemented in schools as an in-class snack, usually scheduled in the morning to encourage children to eat fruits and vegetables and stay hydrated.

-Besides helping to increase their fruit and veg intake, Crunch and Sip also:
+Besides helping to increase their fruit and veg intake, Crunch&Sip® also:

-Top tip for Crunch and Sip - have a dedicated Crunch and Sip Container!
+Top tip for Crunch&Sip® - have a dedicated Crunch&Sip® container!

-Because Crunch and Sip is in addition to recess, lunch and afternoon break having a separate Crunch and Sip container is important for several reasons:
+Because Crunch&Sip® is in addition to the recess, lunch and afternoon break, having a separate Crunch&Sip® container is important for several reasons:

-1. Hygiene and freshness: This goes both ways, no one wants their lunch sandwich soggy from being up against freshly cut fruit, or their veggie sticks tasting of ham in the morning.
+- Hygiene and freshness: This goes both ways, no one wants their lunch sandwich soggy from being up against freshly cut fruit, or their veggie sticks tasting of egg in the morning.

-2. Convenience: Your child will know which food is for their crunch and sip without having to open their lunch box and separate it … or get tempted to eat the whole lot if they’re hungry and be left without food for the rest of the day.
+- Convenience: Your child will know which food is for their Crunch&Sip® without having to open their lunch box and separate it … or get tempted to eat the whole lot if they’re hungry and be left without food for the rest of the day.

-3. Portion control: Crunch and Sip is in class, so having a container which is portion controlled helps give a suitable sized snack for the dedicated time.
+- Perfect size: Crunch&Sip® is in class, so having a container which is a little smaller helps you pack a suitable sized snack for the dedicated time.

-4. Encouraging healthy eating habits: Having a dedicated Crunch and Sip container sets a routine for healthy eating habits.
+- Encouraging healthy eating habits: Having a dedicated Crunch&Sip® container sets a routine for healthy eating habits.
 You can even use your container for healthy snacks on the weekend!

 Click for the perfect Crunch and Sip Container

-Making Crunch and Sip a fun and rewarding part of your child's day is easy with a little creativity and involvement.
+Making Crunch&Sip® a fun and rewarding part of your child's day is easy with a little creativity and involvement.

 Here are some more Mapley tips to make this healthy habit stick, in and out of school.